Forms Validation

 $form->addPassword('password', 'Password:')

-Validation rules are checked only if the user filled in the element.
+Validation rules are checked only if the user has filled in the control.

-Nette comes with a number of predefined rules whose names are constants of the class Nette\Forms\Form
+Nette comes with several predefined rules whose names are constants of the Nette\Forms\Form

 ---|---|---|